Success is thrilling.

 Most NEET dropper study plans share the same structural flaw: they front-load revision and push practice to the second half of the year.

-The typical approach looks like this — spend the first 5–6 months, which often stretches to 8-10 months, covering the entire syllabus through video lectures, live classes, chapter reading, NCERT, and notes, then spend the final 3–4 months on practice and mock tests.
-The problem is that by the time a dropper finishes revising the last chapter, the concepts from the first chapter have already faded off his mind.
-A second round of revision kicks in and end up eating into practice time.
+The typical approach looks like this — spend the first 5–6 months, which often stretches to 8-10 months, covering the entire NEET syllabus through video lectures, live classes, chapter reading, NCERT, and notes, then spend the final 3–4 months on practice and mock tests.
+The problem is that by the time a dropper finishes revising the last chapter, the concepts from the first chapter have already faded from his mind.
+A second round of revision kicks in and ends up eating into practice time.
 The cycle repeats and exam day arrives with far less quality practice than planned.

 The result: a dropper who has “covered” the entire syllabus but cannot apply concepts correctly under timed exam conditions.
 The score barely improves from the previous attempt.

-Rule 1 — Revise and Practice Simultaneously, Every Single Day
+NEET Secret Tip 1 — Revise and Practice Simultaneously, Every Single Day

 This does three things simultaneously:

 It deepens your conceptual understanding of the concepts in the chapter you just revised, because applying concepts forces you to understand them at a deeper level than merely reading or cramming.
 The concepts get deep-seated in your mind.
 This builds a long-term retention and builds application skills too, while concepts are fresh in your memory.
-More importantly, it develops confidence in problem-solving from the very first week of your drop year — not just in the final weeks before the exam, where you are left with no time for corrective action.
+More importantly, it develops confidence in problem-solving from the very first week of your NEET drop year — not just in the final weeks before the actual NEET exam, where you are left with no time for corrective action.

 By the time you complete your first pass through the syllabus using this method, you have already done substantial practice — not zero.

-Rule 2 — The Priority Approach: Three Categories, Zero Wasted Time
+NEET Secret Tip 2 — The Priority Approach: Three Categories, Zero Wasted Time

-Before starting your NEET dropper study plan, spend 2–3 hours classifying every chapter across Physics, Chemistry, and Biology into one of three categories.
+Before starting to make your NEET dropper study plan, spend 2–3 hours classifying every chapter across Physics, Chemistry, and Biology into one of three categories.
 Be sincere and honest to yourself in your assessment — resist the temptation to classify too many chapters in a single category.

 Category 1 — Strong Chapters: Skip Revision, Go Straight to Practice